agronholm/pythonfutures/README.rst

 This is a backport of the `concurrent.futures`_ standard library module to Python 2.

+As of version 3.2.0, this package can no longer be installed on Python 3.
-It should not be installed on Python 3, although there should be no harm in doing so, as the standard library takes precedence over third party libraries.
+Prior versions should not be installed on Python 3, although there should be no harm in doing so, as the standard library takes precedence over third party libraries.

 To conditionally require this library only on Python 2, you can do this in your ``setup.py``: